 You are welcome to view this woodland at any time during daylight hours.
 We do ask that you download a copy of these particulars and take them with you, mainly so you can correctly identify the boundaries and access points.

 You are extremely unlikely to get residential planning permission for this woodland.

 - From Chippenham, drive out of the city north west along the A420, signed towards Lanhill.

 - After you have passed Allington Farm Shop and then a Texaco garage on your left hand side, the road will briefly become a 2 lane to allow a right hand turn.

 - Turn right here, onto the B4039, signed Chipping Sodbury, Castle Combe and Yatton Keynell and Castle Combe racing circuit.

 - Drive through Yatton Keynell without deviation and continue for a few hundred metres more.

-- Follow the byway which is parallel to the B4039 heading away from the layby, walk down this track until you see a smaller Woods4Sale sign on the left hand side high on a tree, this is the entrance to Lot 1 (B).
+- Follow the byway which is parallel to the B4039 heading away from the layby, walking down this track.

 - The south boundary is the edge of the woodland with the B3049 and a short verge, in places there is an old stone wall to show the boundary.